 Fresh lettuces start to appear in the spring and will continue through the summer.
 The freshest heads of lettuce will be the crispiest.

 Not just for salads, add fresh spinach leaves to pasta, or eat them steamed as a side dish.
 Look for crisp leaves that aren’t spotted.
+Check out these 10 Proven Health Benefits.

 SWEET BELL PEPPERS